Calculating things

 4

 If you'd like to work with a specific volume, what you need to do is divide the number of cubic meters by height and length (in this case, 10).
-For example, if you're working on a volume of 30 square meters and wish to store it in a space measuring 5 meters wide and 2 meters long, divide 30 cubic meters by 10 to get an answer of 3 meters high.
+For example, if you're working on a volume of 30 cubic meters and wish to store it in a space measuring 5 meters wide and 2 meters long, divide 30 cubic meters by 10 to get an answer of 3 meters high.
+Such calculations are necessary when optimizing storage spaces or determining if a particular volume will fit within set dimensions.

 5